Subaru Sensor Diagnosis & Replacement in Englewood, CO

 Poor fuel economy

-Temperature readings that do not match the actual engine condition
+Temperature readings that do not match actual engine conditions

 Camshaft and Crankshaft Position Sensors

-A Subaru with cam or crank sensor issues may have:
+A Subaru with camshaft or crankshaft sensor issue may present:

 Stalling